MagaluCloud/terraform-provider-mgc/docs/guides/region.md

 ## Benefits of Using Multiple Availability Zones

-### High Availability
+### Reduced Application Failure Impact

-By distributing your application across multiple AZs, you can ensure it remains available even if an entire zone experiences an outage.
+By distributing your application across multiple AZs, you can minimize the impact of failures, ensuring that your application remains operational even when an entire zone experiences issues.

-### Disaster Recovery
+### Simplified Load Balancing and Failover

-AZs provide physical isolation, protecting your resources from localized disasters like power outages, network issues, or natural events.
+AZs enable effective load balancing and failover mechanisms, allowing traffic to be automatically redirected to healthy zones when problems occur in a specific zone.

-### Load Distribution
+### Service Continuity Assurance

-Distributing workloads across multiple AZs helps balance traffic and prevents any single zone from becoming overloaded.
+Utilizing multiple AZs ensures continuous service delivery to your customers, maintaining business operations and user experience even during infrastructure disruptions.